imanj12/skibuddy-backend/README.md

 # SkiBuddy

-SkiBuddy uses a React [frontend](https://github.com/imanj12/skibuddy-frontend) and RESTful Rails backend.
+SkiBuddy uses a React [frontend](https://github.com/imanj12/skibuddy-frontend) and a Rails backend.

 SkiBuddy helps you quickly check real-time and forecast weather conditions and browse an interactive trail map at most, if not all, ski resorts in the United States.

 ## Details

-This is a straightforward Rails API backend using a PostgreSQL database.
+This is a straightforward Rails RESTful API backend using a PostgreSQL database.
 To set it up, simply create the database and run the migrations.
+Note: there are some non-RESTful routes that handle connecting the frontend with third-party APIs.

 The model relationships are as follows: